-There are some sounds that appeal to us in a way that uplifts us, soothe us, take us into a different state altogether and then there are some that annoy us to no end.
+There are some sounds that appeal to us in a way that uplifts us, soothes us, takes us into a different state altogether, and then there are some that annoy us to no end.

 Have you ever climbed uphill & walked for kilometers at a stretch, feeling totally drained out and exhausted?

 Then you reach a point where you hear the sound of water gushing melodiously?